 Since colon cancer can happen to anyone, regardless of family history, regular screenings are recommended at the age of 50 or older.
 Preventing colon cancer is an important reason to get tested.
 Finding and removing polyps now may help prevent the occurrence of colon cancer later.

 Lifestyle-related factors such as diet, weight, exercise, smoking and alcohol use may also put you at risk for colon cancer.2

-Note: Before either a colonoscopy or a sigmoidoscopy, you will need to clean out your colon.
-Colon prep takes one to two days depending on which type of prep your doctor recommends.
+*Note: Before either a sigmoidoscopy or a colonoscopy, you will need to clean out your colon.
+Colon prep takes 1 to 2 days depending on which type of prep your doctor recommends.
 Some preps may be taken the evening before the test.
 For many people, the prep may be scarier than the actual test.
-Plan to stay home during your prep time since you will need to use the bathroom frequently.
+If possible, plan to stay home during your prep time since you will need to frequently use the bathroom.
 The colon prep causes loose, frequent stools and diarrhea so that your colon will be empty for the test.

-Your doctor can help you determine the screening method that will work best for you.
-If you are looking for a doctor to discuss your screening options, head over to our Physician Finder tool to locate a quality provider within the Humana network.
+If you are looking for a doctor to discuss your screening options, visit our Physician Finder tool to locate a provider within the Humana network.

 Links to various other websites from this site are provided for your convenience only and do not constitute or imply endorsement by Humana of these sites, any products or services described on these sites, or of any other material contained therein.
 Humana disclaims responsibility for their content and accuracy.

 This material is intended for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult with your doctor.

 Humana is a Medicare Advantage HMO, PPO and PFFS organization with a Medicare contract.
 Enrollment in any Humana plan depends on contract renewal.

 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments and restrictions may apply.
 Benefits may change each year.